Richmond Concrete Pros - Patios and Pavers

 Stained concrete lasts for many years because the concrete material soaks up the stain deep into the layers.
 Concrete can be subtly or vividly stained, depending on the wishes of the owner and the application.
 Stamped concrete gives you a huge array of decorative options, many more than with other materials.
 The patio can be colored to look like stone or virtually any color to match your home or surroundings.
 Plus concrete can be poured into any shape, giving you a large number of options.

-Exposed aggregate can create a stunning patio that is easy to keep clean and durable.
+Exposed aggregate can create a stunning patio that is both easy to keep clean and also durable.
 This type of concrete is created by simply removing the outermost layers to reveal the beautiful aggregate that lies below.

 Engraved concrete can also be used to create stunning decorative elements for trim.
 Using special tools, concrete experts engrave the concrete and create amazing and even intricate designs that accent the other types of concrete that have been laid.

 The mid-Atlantic region has a type of soil called Virginia Marl that can cause problems with paving due to its expansive properties.
 In fact you cannot pave on it.
 It must be removed and replaced with gravel to garner the proper compaction for a good foundation.
 Another is called Marine Clay with similar expansive and contraction properties based on moisture.
 The Richmond area is prone to these problems.

 Pavers can be made into different shapes and are typically used for outdoor flooring, such as walkways and patios.
 Concrete pavers are often made in a factory setting.
 The concrete is poured into specially shaped molds and coloring is added.

 Interlocking pavers can be made, and they are even being used in some parts of the world for road construction.
 Pavers are preferable for exterior construction because they allow water to filter through and are forgiving when it comes to soil changes.
 Pavers can be made into decorative tiles that highlight a distinctive part of a landscape or interior.